Michael Collins, command module pilot on Apollo 11, dies at 90

 He sounded grumpy, the interviewer remarked.

 “No, no, lucky!”
 Collins replied.
 “Usually, you find yourself either too young or too old to do what you really want, but consider: Neil Armstrong was born in 1930.
 Buzz Aldrin was born in 1930, and Mike Collins, 1930.
 We came along at exactly the right time.
 We survived hazardous careers and were successful in them.
 But in my own case at least, it was 10 percent shrewd planning and 90 percent blind luck.
-Put ‘Lucky’ on my tombstone.”
+Put Lucky on my tombstone.”